It’s time to spill the beans on buying a new jet ski from a dealership in this new guide.

 I also have a video that goes over some of the general stuff here.

-Also, make sure they show you how to launch and board a trailer with your jet ski.
-I have a guide on this here if they don’t show you.
+Also, make sure they show you how to launch and board a trailer.
+I have more on this here if they don’t show you.

 24. Bill Of Sale